 Eugene is the youngest of five boys and the only member of his immediate family born in the United States.
 Eugene lives in Boston with his wife Patricia and their large extended families.
 Eugene is most proud of being a loving Uncle to his many nieces and nephews.

-Hunter Morgen is a Senior Advisor at Ballard Partners, having joined the firm after serving more than three years in the Trump Administration as a Special Assistant to President Trump for policy and strategy.
+Hunter Morgen is a Partner at Ballard Partners, having joined the firm after serving more than three years in the Trump Administration as a Special Assistant to President Trump for policy and strategy.
 Hunter provides firm clients with strategic consulting on trade and immigration policy.

 During his tenure in the Trump Administration, Hunter worked in the White House as a principal deputy to Peter Navarro and Stephen Miller, specializing in trade and immigration matters.
 Among his many responsibilities, Hunter drafted executive orders, legislation, policy guidance and regulations while he over saw a team of five.
 He also directed the Administration’s efforts on Buy American/Hire American policy.